durag/Roblox-Group-Downloader/README.md

 Downloads all Shirts, Pants, and T-Shirts within any group!
 No, this does not steal your cookie.
 The beauty of this code is that it's open-source.
 Inspect it, learn it, and familiarize yourself with it.
 ## Setup
-To start, run "requirements.bat" to install all the package requirements to make the script function as its supposed to.
+-To start, run "requirements.bat" to install all the package requirements to make the script function as its supposed to.
-Next, edit "main.py" and change the URL on line 11 to the shop URL Check #Configurations for help.
+-Next, edit "main.py" and change the URL on line 11 to the shop URL Check #Configurations for help.
-Lastly, run "start.bat" to run the code or if you prefer you can paste in Command Prompt "python main.py"
+-Lastly, run "start.bat" to run the code or if you prefer you can paste in Command Prompt "python main.py"
 ## Configuration
 1. For configuration, just replace the URL variable with the groups ***SEE ALL*** page.
 Not just their group link.
 When you look at a group's store there should be a button called **See All ->**.